 The lonely hound had no one and came from nowhere.
 She was neither pet nor companion but living refuse.
 Even in the urban sprawl, survival was as uncertain as it was even in the deepest wilds of Russia.
 What were the odds that they would find her?

 Who in this world could trace the sequence of events that lead up to this unassuming stray being destined to meet her end at the edge of the final frontier?
 How could it be that fate had these designs for her to be the center of what humanity considered to be one of the most momentous events in its history?

 When they took her for a brief moment, she suspected she might have been saved from a cold and lonely death on the streets of Moscow, but that salvation turned out to be little more than false hope.

-The psychological and physical decay set in quickly and soon her body ceased to function as it had.
+The psychological and physical decay set in quickly, and soon, her body ceased to function as it had.
 There is no recorded grieving process for dogs.
-Humans do not even know what concept of mortality if any that might possess.
-The engineers understood the intricacies of their own mechanical, creatures, but they lacked the capacity for empathy when it came to anything outside their species.
+As far as humans know, canines live blissfully unaware of their own mortality.
+The engineers understood the intricacies of their own titanium creations, but they lacked the capacity for empathy when it came to anything outside the realm of the mechanical.

 “Bon voyage,” whispered the human.

 She could only respond with dark marble eyes that twinkled with despair.